eudaq/eudaq/user/tlu/README.md

 The conversion of raw data containing **TluRawDataEvent** is the same for both types of TLU.
 For example and if LCIO is built, you can convert by: ```euCliConverter -i data.raw -o data.slcio```
 The following parameters can be passed in the configuration in order to influence the decoding behavior of this module:

-* `tof_scint0`, `tof_scint1`, ..., `tof_scint5`: Time-of-flight of the i-th scintillator in nanoseconds as double.
-This value is rounded to 781.25ps bins and subtracted from the fine timestamp of the i-th scintillator.
-Defaults to `0` (pass value without units).
-Please note that the most upstream scintillator should have a time-of-flight of zero.
+* `delay_scint0`, `delay_scint1`, ..., `delay_scint5`: Delay (time-of-flight + cable delays) of the i-th scintillator in 781.25ps bins as integer.
+This value is subtracted from the fine timestamp of the i-th scintillator in order to calculate the correct precise TLU trigger timestamp.
+Defaults to `0`.
+Please note that the most upstream scintillator should have a delay of zero.